Hessra-Labs/hessra-sdk.rs/hessra-sdk/README.md

 The primary interface for interacting with Hessra authentication and authorization services.

 This SDK provides support for both identity tokens (for authentication) and authorization tokens (for resource access), with the ability to use either mTLS certificates or identity tokens for authentication.
+It also supports domain-restricted identities for multi-tenant and scoped access control scenarios.

 ## API Reference